 - Most FreeBSD ports can be easily converted to pkgsrc packages for deployment on CentOS and many other Unix-like platforms, using automated tools to do most of the work.
 If a researcher’s evaluation of a package on FreeBSD determines that it will be useful for large-scale HPC use, we can, in most cases, quickly convert it to pkgsrc and deploy it on our large CentOS clusters.

 - FreeBSD is used in some of the most demanding environments on the Internet, such as Netflix, WhatsApp, and Yahoo servers.
-Many widely used advanced products such as Juniper network switches, pfSense gateways, and Isilon, NetApps, FreeNAS and Panasas storage systems, are built on FreeBSD. ( See https://en.wikipedia.org/wiki/List_of_products_based_on_FreeBSD )
+Many advanced products such as Juniper network switches, pfSense gateways, and Isilon, NetApps, FreeNAS and Panasas storage systems, are built on FreeBSD. ( See https://en.wikipedia.org/wiki/List_of_products_based_on_FreeBSD )

-- Most commercial software vendors do not support running their products on FreeBSD. ( The same is true for most non-enterprise Linux distributions. ) However, FreeBSD has a RHEL/CentOS compatibility system that allows it to run closed-source Linux applications such as Matlab, Flash plugin, Oracle, etc. Packages from the CentOS Yum repository can be installed on FreeBSD relatively easily.
-If you rely mainly on the latest open source software and need to run a few commercial applications, FreeBSD may be a good option.
-Users who rely more heavily on commercial software than on the latest open source are advised to run CentOS and use pkgsrc to deploy the latest open source software.
+- Most commercial software vendors do not support running their products on FreeBSD at this time. ( The same is true for most non-enterprise Linux distributions. ) However, FreeBSD has a RHEL/CentOS compatibility system that allows it to run closed-source Linux applications such as Matlab, Flash plugin, Oracle, etc. Packages from the CentOS Yum repository can be installed on FreeBSD relatively easily.
+If you rely mainly on the latest open source software and need to run only a few commercial applications, FreeBSD may be a good option.
+Users who rely more heavily on commercial software than on the latest open source are advised to run RHEL or CentOS and use pkgsrc to deploy the latest open source software.

 For other platforms such as Cygwin, Mac OS X, and Ubuntu, etc. we are happy to offer advice, but cannot provide material support.
 Pkgsrc can also be used to deploy software on Mac OS X, although we do not currently support this directly.